deesto/bnl-sdcc-st-group/README.md

   - client requests timeout, retry, accumulate
   - pod deployments to one particular OpenShift worker node (worker00) result in failed connections; no failures in pods on other nodes
   - extensive debugging of OpenShift pods, connections, workers (with Rob, Tommy, Ruslan)
+  - client reads working now without issue; write pileups occuring in some situations (unrelated to OpenShift)
+- SDCC: two Globus issues reported by users in RT tickets, info routed to experts
+  - confirmed all requests to "SDCC" collection pointing to 'dtn03' end point time out
 - BNL: all-hands meeting (16 Jun)
 - BNL: holiday (1, 19 Jun), vacation (1, 20 Jun)